NatalieLockyer/Escape/README.md

 * GitPod - Used to save and store files
 * Google Fonts - Used to import fonts
 * Font awesome - Used to import icons
-* Google Dev Tools  - Used to test my features and to solve issues
+* Chrome Dev Tools  - Used to test my features and to solve issues
 * Favicon - Used to upload favicon

 ## Deployment and Local Depyloyment